What is SDTM?

 SDTMIG is designed to provide guidance for the organization, structure, and format of standard clinical trial tabulation datasets, whereas SDTM provides a standard model for organizing and formatting data for human and animal trials.
 Although not limited to usage in regulated submissions, it was created to support data submitted to regulatory authorities like the US Food and Drug Administration (FDA).
 As stated in the FDA’s Data Standards Catalog for NDA (New Drug Applications), ANDA (Abbreviated New Drug Applications), and some BLA (Biologics License Applications) submissions, SDTM is one of the standards that sponsors are required to use.

-With reference to a particular SDTM model, a Study Data Tabulation Model Implementation Guide (SDTMIG) has been created.
+With reference to a particular SDTM model, a SDTM Implementation Guide (SDTMIG) has been created.
 SDTM, on the other hand, builds on each new release of the model.
 The models can therefore be used with older hardware.
 For instance, SDTMIG-AP v1.0 was created with SDTM v1.4 in mind, but it can be used with SDTM v1.7 in a submission.

 Here are some of the commonly asked questions regarding SDTM: